 - Tremolos: The whammy bar!
 These bridges can be manipulated to alter the tension on the string and cause it to change pitch.

 - Double-locking Tremolo: About the most reliable of the whammy bars, these types of bridges lock the strings in place at both the bridge and nut so it will not go out of tune.

-- Tune-o-matic-style: These are accompanied by a stop-bar tail-end, and are most often found on carved-top guitars such as Les Pauls.
+- Tune-o-Matic-style: These are accompanied by a stop-bar tail-end, and are most often found on carved-top guitars such as Les Pauls.

-- String-through-body: This is actually more of build technique than a bridge type.
+- String-through-body: This is actually more of a build technique than a bridge type.
 The strings actually go through the bridge, through the body and anchor on the back of the guitar.
 These types of bridges are excellent for sustain.